This guide is a starting point. For full details on correctly citing resources and creating references, please consult

 What are retrieval dates?
 When are they included in a reference?
 (9.16)

-Some online resources are designed to be updated or to change, such as social media pages.
-Other resources are designed to reflect information that changes over time, such as a map generated by Google Maps, or a webpage that is frequently updated.
+Some online resources are designed to be updated or to change, like social media pages.
+Other resources are designed to reflect information that changes over time, like a map generated by Google Maps, or a webpage that is frequently updated.
 In these cases, use "n.d." (see Formatting, below), and include "Retrieved from", followed by the exact date, after the title.

 What if there is no date?
 (9.17)